timer 3 mins

 Through cancer treatment, the sole goal is survival.
-Adrenaline fills the body so thoroughly that it robs us of the ability of multi-tasked thought.
+Adrenaline might fill the body so thoroughly that it robs us of the ability of multi-tasked thought.
 Chemo fogs.
 Often, it's just about getting from day to day.

 Yet even after treatment finishes, it can take months, sometimes years for this adrenaline, fog and trauma to clear.
 When it does, there can be some undesirable consequences.